mrchocha/Audio-Streaming-in-C/Docs/Measuring_Jitter_And_Average_Latency.md

 Average latency is taking sum of all the latencies of all the received data packets and dividing it by number of received data packets.
 <br>

-> ## This quanties tells us about the state of the network.
+> ## This quantities tells us about the state of the network.